Frequently Asked Questions

 WILL I HAVE BREAKFAST ON THE WAY TO THE RIVER?

-Yes, for Pacuare rafting trips, we will stop on the Restaurant you will enjoy a typical Costa Rican hot breakfast with abundant fresh fruit, coffee, juice, and more, surrounded by beautiful gardens.
+Yes.
+For Pacuare rafting trips, we will stop at a restaurant where you will enjoy a typical Costa Rican hot breakfast with “gallo pinto,” abundant fresh fruit, coffee, juice, and more, surrounded by beautiful gardens.
 There you will change and prepare for your rafting trip.

-DO YOU OFFER GROUND TRANSPORTATION TO THE LODGE?
+DO YOU OFFER LAND TRANSPORTATION TO THE LODGE?

-Can be coordinated in advance or be combined with river – ground access if is require due to special needs.
+Land transportation can be coordinated in advance or be combined with river/land access if required due to special needs.

 WHAT IS THE WEATHER LIKE?

-All depends when you visit us, if is our dry or rainy season.
-Keep in mind that we are located on the rain- humid forest, you should be prepare for unpredictable weather changes.
-Usually mornings are sunny and afternoons can be raining , what we call liquid sunshine or serious rain as well.
-Temperature can remain from 50 f up to 90 f.
-Our dry season goes from December until April, being our rainy season May to November.
+It all depends on when you visit us and if it is our dry or rainy season.
+Keep in mind that we are located in the rainforest, and you should be prepared for unpredictable weather changes.
+Usually, mornings are sunny, and afternoons might be rainy, ranging from liquid sunshine to severe rain.
+Temperatures most often range from 50 F up to 90 F. Our dry season goes from December through April, and our rainy season is from May to November.

-Yes, we have some lockers available for your use to store your personal items safely and securely while you are on the Pacaure river.
+We have some lockers available for you to store any excess luggage safely and securely while you are on the Pacuare River rafting trip.

-WHAT IS THE MAXIMUM AGE TO RUN THE TRIP?
+WHAT IS THE MAXIMUM AGE TO GO ON A TRIP?

-We don´t have a maximum age for these kind of trips, the most important point in being able to join our trips is to be in reasonable health and physical condition.
+We don’t have a maximum age for our trips.
+The most essential point for joining our active adventure trips is to be in reasonably good health and physical condition.
 It is recommended to come without any injuries or recent surgeries.
-Check with your doctor is you are unsure of your physical condition or your ability to enjoy our trips.
+If you are pregnant, you will not be permitted to go rafting.
+Check with your doctor if you are unsure of your physical condition or your ability to enjoy our trips.

 HOW DOES TRANSPORTATION WORK?

-Tropical Rivers provides round trip transportation from the main San Jose office and nearby hotels.
+Tropical Rivers provides round-trip transportation from the main San Jose area hotels.
 Whether you are staying in a San Jose-based hotel or at a friend or family member’s house, we can arrange to pick you up at the nearest hotel to our route.

-Pick up times according to your location (Pick up time can change according the route).
+Pick up times according to your location (the time can change according to the route):

-*Minimum 2 people.
-In case there is just 1 person and we don´t have others transfer to your destination you have to pay per 2 people.
+* Minimum 2 people for transport to be included.
+If there is just one person and we don’t have others to transfer to your destination, you have to pay the price for two people.

-Usually a Tropical Rivers bus or van will pick up you up at your hotel or lodging location in the San Jose area, and transport you to and from your trip location.
-You don’t need to worry about driving in the country.
-If you prefer to drive, we will coordinates for with you the Directions.
+A Tropical Rivers bus or van will pick you up at your hotel or lodging in the San Jose area and transport you to your trip location.
+You don’t need to worry about driving to get there.
+If you prefer to drive, we will coordinate with you the directions.